 It’s soft, sprays a lovely light mist and is suitable for misting at all times, not just after cleansing. larocheposay/serozinc

 La Roche Posay Toleriane Ultra 8 Face Mist is a brilliant hydrating mist and is mainly a great spray vessel to get glycerin onto your skin in the easiest way.
 Spray liberally, as often as you like.
 I am never without it.
 LRP/LookFantastic

 Moisturiser-wise there are plenty of good options for affordable, calming products that you can literally stick on your face and forget about.

 Weleda Skin Food has been highlighted on here many a time and is still one of my favourites for a face that just wants comfort and/or moisturising.
 The newer lighter version is much better for you if you are oily/combination.
 A must-have for most skins to be honest.
 Skin Food

 When you can’t face much, but want to do ‘something’, keep these to hand.
-Affordable, easy and not too active.
+Easy to use, soothing and not too active.

 Just do what you can.
 When you can.
 And try not to give yourself a hard time about it..

 *These are not for you if you are not suffering with any of these ailments.
 Don’t try it.
 I’m watching. 🙂